gcherian/keyless-index/README.md

 - on index 0 we have a Full Unique Index with two george objects.
 - on index 1 we have an single object cherian, as it is unique by index key.

+###Extension

+The datastructure is extended to distribuite and  scale by using Spark RDD in the keyless-rdd module.
+This module uses the keyless-base module which has the code for single JVM.